What is BlackRock iShares?

-Yield ETFs include ETFs in the likes of Equity Income ETFs, High Yield Bond ETFs, International Bond ETFs, Tax-Free Muni ETFs, Hybrid Security ETFs, Real Estate ETFs and multi–Asset ETFs.
+Yield ETFs include ETFs in the likes of Equity Income ETFs, High Yield Bond ETFs, International Bond ETFs, Tax-Free Muni ETFs, Hybrid Security ETFs, Real Estate ETFs, and multi–Asset ETFs.

-Along with ETFs, iShares also has a comprehensive collection of mutual funds which invest in asset classes like equities, bonds, real estate, etc. iShares mutual funds started as early as 1993, with the iShares S&P 500 index fund.
+Along with ETFs, iShares also has a comprehensive collection of mutual funds that invest in asset classes like equities, bonds, real estate, etc. iShares mutual funds started as early as 1993, with the iShares S&P 500 index fund.

 Some iShares Mutual Funds are

 - iShares Developed Real Estate, Index Fund

 - iShares U.S. Aggregate Bond Index Fund, etc.

 The bottom line is that whilst building a portfolio, neglecting iShares should not be the case.

 What is an ETF?

 An ETF stands for exchange-traded fund (ETF).
 One single ETF is a basket of securities that can be bought and sold like mutual funds through a brokerage firm.
 ETFs track a specific index such as S&P, sector, commodity, or other assets.
 Much like stocks, ETFs can be traded on the market.

 Is an ETF better than a stock?